-- (a) provide assistance to students in the selection of projects and identification of appropriate stationery; - (b) advise students of the nature of the task, the scope and depth required to fulfil it and the availability of resource materials; - (c) monitor students' progress by advising them of the quality of their work and by recommending ways to improve the quality of the project; - (d) collect and grade students' projects; - (e) keep records of students' marks and submit these, together with samples of their work, as requested by CXC; - (f) ensure that the SBA guidelines are closely followed and the marking criteria are adequately met.
+- 1. provide assistance to students in the selection of projects; - 2. advise students of the nature of the task, the scope and depth required to fulfill the requirements of the SBA; - 3. advise on the availability of resource materials; - 4. monitor students' progress by advising them of the quality of their work and by recommending ways to improve the quality of the project; - 5. collect and grade students' projects; - 6. keep records of students' marks and submit these, together with samples of their work, as requested by CXC®; and, - 7. ensure that the SBA guidelines are closely followed and the marking criteria are adequately met.